 23 January 2018

-Here in Part Two we look at the steps you can take to find and book your first assignment proper.
+Here in Part Two, we look how to get house sitting jobs and, specifically, the steps you can take to find and book your first assignment.

 Our housesit in Rutland, England